chatwoot/chatwoot/README.md

 ## Background

-Chatwoot is a customer support tool for instant messaging channels which can help businesses to provide exceptional customer support.
-The development of Chatwoot started in 2016 and it failed to succeed as a business and eventually shut the shop in 2017.
-During 2019 #Hacktoberfest, the maintainers decided to make it opensource instead of letting the code rust in a private repo.
+Chatwoot is a customer support tool for instant messaging channels which can help businesses provide exceptional customer support.
+The development of Chatwoot started in 2016.
+It failed to succeed as a business and eventually shut up shop in 2017.
+During 2019 #Hacktoberfest, the maintainers decided to make it opensource, instead of letting the code rust in a private repo.
 With a pleasant surprise, Chatwoot became a trending project on Hacker News and best of all, got lots of love from the community.

 Now, a failed project is back on track and the prospects are looking great.
-The team is back to working on the project and we are building it in the open.
+The team is back to working on the project and this time, we are building it in the open.
 Thanks to the ideas and contributions from the community.

 ## Documentation